SAMazumder/An-Extreme-Value-Analysis-of-Log-Returns-of-Financial-Assets/README.md

 # MTH40
-R Code I used in my undergrade thesis
+R Code I used in my undergrade thesis.

+Anything I have on my computer when writing my undergrade thesis.